cata-11/hr-app/README.md

 # HR APP
 ________
 ## About
 Hr App is an application for employee management.
-It offers functionality for viewing/adding/editing/deleteing employees, teams and roles as well as authorization.
+It offers functionality for viewing/adding/editing/deleteing employees, teams and roles as well as authentication/authorization.

 ## Tech Stack
 **MEVN** (MongoDB/Express/Vue/Node)